MadeleineWalder/pp5api/README.md

 ![Liked page mobile](/docs/screenshots/404m.jpg)

-If I were to unlike the fist post for example and refresh the page I would no longer see that post on the feed:
+For example if I were to unlike the fist post and refresh the page I would no longer see that post on the feed:

 ![Unliked post](/docs/screenshots/404m.jpg)